wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Course schedule

-Before offering a course service, the business owner must decide when to schedule sessions.
+Before offering a course service, the business owner must decide when to schedule all sessions.
 This is in contrast to appointment services, where customers are free to decide when they want to book a session.
 Wix Bookings uses the course schedule to calculate availability, when the first session starts, and when the last session ends.

 ## Deposit